SudheshHegde2002/MindSnack-Todoly/README.txt

 - Adding more micro animations and haptic feedback
 - Dark Mode
 - Adding more features (collabration, Reminders, Notifications etc)
+- Breaking code into more moduler parts

 Doubts?
-Should I had to switch to production mode in clerk?
-I tried but production mode requires a valid Domain, which costed to purchase, so choose to keep it in the Dev Mode.
+Should I switch Clerk to production mode?
+I tried, but it requires a valid domain, which would cost money to purchase, so I decided to keep it in development mode instead.

 This is version 1.0.0